Authored by Revere Health

 • Stereotactic radiation therapy: Using large a radiation dose to a small area, stereotactic radiation therapy is often given as a single treatment.
 Some patients, however, may need multiple treatments.

-• Image-guided radiation therapy (IGRT): This therapy uses imaging to guide treatment.
+• Image-guided radiation therapy (IGRT): This treatment uses imaging to guide treatment.
 It allows doctors to take images throughout the treatment process and compare them with each other to track success and improve targeting.

 Internal radiation therapy: